Dienes and MO Theory

 Those pink things are supposed to be the p-orbitals.
 See how they’re at right angles to each other?
 That means they don’t overlap.

 The bottom line is that you need overlap between p orbitals in order for a Pi bond to form.
-In acyclic systems that’s generally not a problem [see footnote for a prominent exception]
+In acyclic systems that’s generally not a problem [see Note 1 for a prominent exception]

 In first semester organic chemistry we learn that this overlap of p orbitals is not necessarily confined to two adjacent p orbitals.
 Overlap can extend beyond two p orbitals to include three, four, five, and even more consecutive p orbitals on consecutive atoms, building larger “pi-systems” (witness lycopene, for instance).